foldvarid93/JBC_SolderingStation/README.md

 What is the precison opamp?
 And what precison we need to perform here?
 In this case we have N x 10uV voltage on the thermocouple sensor.
 At 500°C temperature the sensor gives 10-20mV signal.
 We have 12bit, 3.3V ADC in the STM32.
 This means 4096 unit in 3.3V range.
 One unit is 3.3V/4096=0,0008056640625 => 0.8056640625mV =>805.6640625uV.
 We have 26uV Siebeck-coefficient, so the error would be 805.6640625uV/26uV/°C=31°C. This is why we need to condition the thermocouple's signal.
 There is 2 important requirements with the opamp
--The noise on the output need to be as small as possible -The offset voltage and current need to be as small as possible (~0) -Singe rail capability (we only have 3.3V MCU supply) -Rail to rail output (output linearity near the positive and negative supply potential)
+- The noise on the output need to be as small as possible
+- The offset voltage and current need to be as small as possible (~0)
+- Singe rail capability (we only have 3.3V MCU supply)
+- Rail to rail output (output linearity near the positive and negative supply potential)

 My choice was the [Texas Instruments OPA335](https://www.ti.com/lit/ds/symlink/opa335.pdf).